European shares led higher by Italy banks, miners

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Sudip Kar-Gupta and Kit Rees; Editing by Mark Heinrich)
+(Additional reporting by Sudip Kar-Gupta and Kit Rees)

 The DAX top-30 index looked set to open 0.4 percent higher on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0736 GMT.